-Fort Lauderdale is a moderately-sized city located in the state of Florida.
-The city has a population of 175,153 residents.
-Fort Lauderdale has a population density of 5,063 people per square mile.
-This would be considered well above the national population density level.
+Fort Lauderdale, Florida is a mid-sized city with a population of 175,153 residents.
+With a population density of 5,063 people per square mile, Fort Lauderdale is well above the nation's average density level.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Fort Lauderdale is the right fit for you, your one way commute time will average 26 minutes, which is about average when compared to the national commute time of 26 minutes.

-Living in Fort Lauderdale can be a great experience for anyone moving to the town.
-Having said that, in the state of Florida, there are many desirable places to live, so choose wisely!
+Whether you’re relocating to a new area to be closer to family, friends or for a new job, living in Fort Lauderdale could be a positive experience compared to other cities in Florida if you know where to look.
 The best areas in Fort Lauderdale and in surrounding cities are easier to find when you are able to make informed decisions.
-Using data from amenities, cost of living, education, employment, you will see a detailed breakdown of the most important information as well as comparisons to the Florida and national averages.
+Using data from amenities, education, housing, you will see a detailed breakdown of the most important information as well as comparisons to the Florida and national averages.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
-Having said that, perhaps the most important metric to consider when contemplating a move to Fort Lauderdale is real estate affordability.
+Assuming that Fort Lauderdale meets all of your requirements, the next most important item to examine is the affordability of real estate in Fort Lauderdale.
+Everything else becomes a lot less important if it turns out that home prices in Fort Lauderdale are simply unattainable.
 Median real estate prices in Fort Lauderdale come in at $273,400, which is 63.9% higher than the Florida average.
 The home price to income ratio compares the median home prices to the median household income.
 In Fort Lauderdale, the home price to income ratio is 5.3, which is 55.9% higher than the Florida average.
 For most people, purchasing a new home is the biggest investment they will make in their lifetime.
 Taking a look at overall real estate appreciation rates in Fort Lauderdale will offer some insight into determining if your home purchase will be a solid investment for years to come.
 In Fort Lauderdale, the year-over-year appreciation rates were 6.6%, and the 5 year appreciation rates came in at 10.1%.

 |Palm-Aire Village, Fort Lauderdale||86||5||327|